unm-digital-history/campus-history/essays/university-of-new-mexico-press/index.md

 - University of New Mexico.
 "The Mirage, 1947."
 (1947). https://digitalrepository.unm.edu/unm_yearbooks/24
 - University of New Mexico.
 "The Mirage, 1966."
 (1966). https://digitalrepository.unm.edu/unm_yearbooks/63
 - University of New Mexico.
 "The Mirage, 1967."
 (1967). https://digitalrepository.unm.edu/unm_yearbooks/56
+- University of New Mexico.
+"The Mirage, 1968."
+(1968). https://digitalrepository.unm.edu/unm_yearbooks/66
 - University of New Mexico Board of Regents.
 "University of New Mexico Board of Regents Minutes for June 13, 1995."
 (1995). https://digitalrepository.unm.edu/bor_minutes/629
 - UNM Office of the Registrar.
 "1924-1925-UNM CATALOG."
 (1925). https://digitalrepository.unm.edu/course_catalogs/27
 - UNM Office of the Registrar.
 "1935-1936 CATALOG ISSUE- BULLETIN."
 (1936). https://digitalrepository.unm.edu/course_catalogs/40